|Cuban Oriole Icterus melanopsis

 (aka Black-cowled Oriole, Greater Antillean Oriole Icterus dominicensis)

 This species has a complicated taxonomic history.
 It used to be included with Black-cowled Oriole but was split in 1999. (see Lanyon, S.M. & K.E.
 Omland, 1999.
 A molecular phylogeny of the blackbirds (Icteridae): five lineages revealed by cytochrome-b sequence data. - Auk, 116 (3):629-639).

-All sub-species are black with yellow epaulets and a yellow rump but with varying amounts of yellow below.
-The Cuban race has the least yellow below being restricted to the thighs and the tips of the undertail coverts as you can see in photo 1.
+|All of these species are black with yellow epaulets and a yellow rump but with varying amounts of yellow below.
+The Cuban species has the least yellow below being restricted to the thighs and the tips of the undertail coverts as you can see in photo 1.
 Note also the blue-grey base to the lower mandible.|

 |If you do not see a menu on the left, you may have arrived at this page from another site.
 Please click Home to get to my main page.|